Oracle SQL (Genius Series Book 21)

 Answer – How many rows come back from the Distinct?

-Chapter 3 – Aggregation
+Chapter 4 – Aggregation

 There are Five Aggregates

-Quiz – How many rows come back?
+Quiz – How many Rows Return?

-Answer – How many rows come back?
+Answer – How many Rows Return?

 Troubleshooting Aggregates